Dear Rolls-Royce Heritage Trust Member.

 Bristol Aero Talks (BAT) invite Rolls-Royce Heritage Trust (RRHT) members to an open talk entitled:

-this will be held at 7:15 pm on Tuesday 31st March 2026 at the Aerospace Bristol Museum, Hayes Way, Patchway, BS34 5BZ in the John James Lecture Theatre.
+this will be held at 7:15 pm on Tuesday 26th May 2026 at the Aerospace Bristol Museum, Hayes Way, Patchway, BS34 5BZ in the John James Lecture Theatre.

 For further information, please see: